carlos-sarmiento/facebook.spreadsheet/README.md

 1. `Spreadsheet.cs`: Contains all the logic for Parsing (`Spreadsheet.Parsing.cs`), Evaluating (`Spreadsheet.Evaluation.cs`) and Writing (`Spreadsheet.Output.cs`) the results of a spreadsheet.

-1. `Terms/*`: Contains classes to describe the terms that might appear in a cell's `formula`.
-For this project, cells may contain either `ReferenceTerms` which point to another cell for its value or `ValueTerms` that contain an explicit numeric value.
+1. `Terms/*`: Contains classes to describe the terms that might appear in a cell's `Formula`.
+For this project, cells may contain either `ReferenceTerms` which point to another cell for its value, `ValueTerms` which contain an explicit numeric value or `OperandTerms` that specify an arithmetic operation (`+ - * /`).

 1. `Cells/*`: Contains classes to describe the structure of Cells.
-Cells can be either `FormulaCells` which contain a formula to calculate its value (using two `Terms` and an `Operand`) or a `ValueCell` that contains an explicit numeric value.
+Cells can be either `FormulaCells` which contain a `Formula` in Reverse Polish Notation to calculate its value or a `ValueCell` that contains an explicit numeric value.

 1. `Cells/CellParsing.cs`: Has the logic required to parse a string representation of a Cell into an appropriate instance of `FormulaCell` or `ValueCell`.